nestle/process-migrator/README.md

    Just run ```process-migrator``` without any argument will create the file if it does not exist.

-CONFIGURATION FILE HAS PAT, RIGHT PROTECT IT !
+:exclamation: CONFIGURATION FILE HAS PAT, SECURE IT CORRECTLY :exclamation:

 - Run `process-migrator [--mode=<migrate(default)/import/export> [--config=<your-configuration-file-path>]`